satyndragautam/my-portfolio-makeover-adventure/README.md

 along with utilizing CSS in a more traditional way to enhance my proficiency in them.
 I simply loved exploring and learning about it all, and it was a fun and adventurous project.

 📁 I've added HTML files above for your kind review, and you can use them if interested.<br>
-📷 You can have a glimpse of how each iteration of graphic design helped me come with a finalized appealing look of the website.
-Please [access images](https://imgur.com/a/oVnPeqP) 🔗 if interested.
+📷 You can have a glimpse of how each iteration of graphic design helped me come with a finalized appealing look of my portfolio.
+Feel free to [access images](https://imgur.com/a/oVnPeqP) 🔗 and have a look if interested.

 ##### 💡 Skill Enhancement:
 * Obtained proficiency in utilizing HTML, Bootstrap, and CSS more efficiently and effectively.